 - There’s no way around it: children must focus on decoding words in order to become good readers, though the amount of time spent on this will depend on the child.
 You can teach decoding with with word lists, but incorporating decodable readers allows kids to practice new phonics skills in the context of simple stories.

-- Children are highly motivated by their successes!
+- Continuing with the theme of motivation, children are highly motivated by their successes!
 I am always overjoyed to see a child who had been struggling beam with pride when they read every word in a decodable reader.
 They’re really reading and they know it!

 - The basic level of decodable texts won’t last forever.
 Before long, you will be reading phrases like Jill went swimming in the big lake which is decodable fairly early on.
 And not long after that, you can probably move away from decodables altogether.